Skip to content

 3. previous_value

 Internal state attributes varies depending on the button activation.
-Please refer to button activations, each activation type returns its own set of particular state values.
+Each activation type returns its own set of particular state values.

 All these attributes can be used either individually or combined in a formula to determine the value of a button.

-Please head here for details about a button's value computation.
+Please head here for details about the computation of the value of a button.

 Button Initial Value